carrierfry/pixels-dndbeyond-userscript/README.md

 # Pixels DnD Beyond integration

-This is a userscript that integrates Pixels into DnD Beyond.
+This is a userscript that integrates [Pixels](https://gamewithpixels.com/) into [DnD Beyond](https://www.dndbeyond.com/) by making it possible to throw pixel dice and submit the result to DnD Beyond.

 You can run it with [Tampermonkey](https://www.tampermonkey.net/).

 ## Features
 - Can connect to Pixel dice
-- Can identify a roll with a Pixel die and submmit it to DnD Beyond
+- Can identify a roll with a Pixel die and submit it to DnD Beyond

 ## Todos / Things that need to be implemented
 - [ ] Support other dice than D20s